Lippia-io/.github/profile/README.md

 - [Lippia CI Integration for FlowCI](https://github.com/Lippia-io/lippia-ci-integration-flowci)

 Integrate Lippia Framework seamlessly into your CI/CD pipelines to supercharge your test automation.

-## Getting Started

-If you're poised to embark on your Lippia journey, we recommend starting with our sample projects and integration examples.
-Each repository's README provides detailed documentation and step-by-step instructions to expedite your mastery of Lippia's capabilities.

 ## Documentation